‘Dateline’ NBC Probes Brooke Morris’ Murder By Knoxville Insurance Agent, Shawn Smoot

 On Dateline, Andrea Canning will investigate the murder of Brooke Morris (Brook Morris), a Knoxville, Tennessee woman who was shot to death and left on the side of a country road six years ago.
 Her killer, Shawn Smoot, was a former State Farm Insurance agent.
 Dateline NBC will dig deep into Brooke Morris’ tumultuous relationship with Shawn Smoot.
 Today, he is serving a life sentence for her death.
 Dateline Friday will feature interviews with the detectives who worked the case.
-The victim’s mother, Tina Gregg, and close friends of Brooke Morris will also offer some perspective.
+The victim’s mother, Tina Gregg, will also make an appearance.
+Close friends of Brooke Morris will also offer some perspective.
 This week’s episode is titled “Nightfall.”

 Shawn Smoot sentenced to life without parole in Roane County murder case: https://t.co/IutfAigVxL pic.twitter.com/jFpx696YaX